Early Bird Offer

 There’s nothing like a good sleep after a day of exploration.
 That’s why we carefully choose accommodation that showcases the best in Scottish hospitality.
 Our consultants also carry out regular site inspections to ensure high standards are maintained.

-Nordic Visitor packages are created to delight guests on their adventures and our travel experts can customize tours to suit your wish list.
+Nordic Visitor packages are created to delight guests on their adventures and our travel experts can customise tours to suit your wish list.
 Whether you’d like some extra nights or a special diversion to a must-see attraction, we can change your travel itinerary the way you want.

 Established and award-winning, Nordic Visitor has been managing online transactions since 2002 and has a tried and trusted payment system.
 All you need is an initial deposit of 20% and you can rest assured your preferred dates are secured.